 My dog is acting strange and hiding — What Can Be Done About It?

 As pet owners, we sometimes notice odd behaviors in our pets.
-For instance, they begin to show a sudden onset of anxiety, or suddenly become more aggressive than ever before.
-Such situations definitely make me wander — out of nowhere, my dog is acting strange and hiding.
+For instance, they begin to show a sudden onset of anxiety or become more aggressive than ever.
+Such situations make me wander — my dog is acting strange and hiding out of nowhere.
 After all, a pet dog is like a child to us.
 If it is scary and distressing, we feel the agony too.

 Dogs feel fear and anxiety just like humans.
 However, while there are many triggers, that is no reason to worry.
 All problems have a solution.
 To start with, we can try to find out the cause.
 Then, we can customize a recovery plan.

 As always, I’ve done my best to figure out the reasons behind strange behavior in dogs.
-Read on to find out more if you’ve found yourself thinking my dog is acting strange and hiding, but I don’t know what to do about it!
+Read on to find out more if you’ve found yourself thinking my dog is acting weird and hiding, but I don’t know what to do about it!

 First things first — observe common behaviors.

-If we notice that our pet is not greeting us in the usual manner, or is refusing to come out for a walk, we need to stay alert.
-Such behavior may be usual for some dogs that are naturally a bit anxious.
+If we notice that our pet is not greeting us in the usual manner or is refusing to come out for a walk, we need to stay alert.
 But for other stronger ones, it is a warning sign.

 Observing a pet keenly for a few weeks can help us understand the triggers better.
 However, not only do we have to keep an eye on the pet, but we also need to observe the changes in their surroundings.
-Just like us, dogs too find it hard to instantly adapt to a change in their environment.
+Like us, dogs, too, find it hard to adapt to a change in their environment instantly.

-Needless to say, it is distressing and saddening to see our pets suffering from anxiety.
-However, understanding the symptoms the dog is displaying and trying to find the causes are important steps.
+It is distressing and saddening to see our pets suffering from anxiety.
+However, understanding the symptoms the dog is displaying and trying to find the causes are necessary steps.
 These can go a long way in helping our pets recover completely.